 Before Judy joined TACF in May 2010, she worked for the Collier County Tax Collectors in Marco Island, FL.
 Originally from Massachusetts, Judy earned her Associates degree in Liberal Arts at Middlesex Community College in Bedford, MA.
 She and her family spent 20 years in Florida before moving to Asheville.

 Michael joined TACF in 2011 as Forester under a Conservation Innovation Grant (CIG), prior to which he was a reclamation specialist for Williams Forestry and Associates, supervising plantings on mined lands across Appalachia.
 While studying as an undergraduate at the University of Kentucky, Michael was hired by the Kentucky Chapter of TACF as an intern to help accelerate its breeding program and expand its public outreach.
 He held that position from 2004 to 2006 after which he was elected to serve as Vice President of the Kentucky Chapter from 2006 through 2010.
 In 2005, Michael helped spearhead the "father tree" breeding program by harvesting pollen from American chestnuts across the state and applying them to backcross chestnuts at TACF’s Meadowview Research Farms, a practice that was quickly adopted by many of the southern chapters.
 He continues to sit on the board as the Kentucky Chapter Secretary.
 Michael holds a BS in Biology from the University of Kentucky and is currently pursuing an MS in Forestry there.

 (828) 281-0047 x303

 Dennis joined TACF in April 2008 as Staff Accountant, bringing over 30 years of varied accounting and systems experience to the position.
 Dennis holds a BS in Business, majoring in accounting, from Columbia College and an MBA from Le Moyne College.

-Mila Kirkland, Communications Specialist
+Mila Kirkland, Director of Communications